snakeswiss/MPO-Guide/README.md

 - A PSP/PS Vita on CFW/HEN
 - A copy of **MPO** or **MPO+** in **ISO/CSO/UMD** format (legally dumped only or original UMD disc) any regions
-- A Memory Card large enough to store the games, save data, plugin and cheats (for PSP and PS Vita users)
+- A Memory Card large enough to store the games, save data & plugins (for PSP and PS Vita users)
-- [Pre-Configured TempAR Plugin (Cheat Engine for PSP and PS Vita users)](https://github.com/snakeswiss/MPO-Guide/raw/main/assets/tempar_163.7z) – A homebrew cheat plugin for PSP and Adrenaline that lets you enable cheats in-game.
-Obligatory for patche the games URL's and Binary check (MPO+)
+- [Plugin savempo](https://github.com/snakeswiss/MPO-Guide/raw/main/assets/savempo.zip) – A Plugin compatible for PSP / PS Vita / PPSSPP (Emulator) That is obligatory to install for patche the games URL's and Binary check and future updates for MPO/MPO+

 ---